-Students apply for admission to the Program in International Studies in the Fall of their sophomore year.
+Students apply for admission to the program in International Studies in the fall of their sophomore year.
 Applicants are expected to meet the basic requirements for off-campus study (including a 2.7 GPA).
 They must be on track to complete four semesters of college-level language by the following spring semester.
 They will be asked to furnish information about their interest in international studies and provide information needed on the off-campus study application, including material about the off-campus program(s) in which they propose to enroll.

-In consultation with IS committee members, students, shall list on their applications the names of their own committee members.
-The student's committee should made up of individuals on the IS committee or who teach courses listed in the student's own IS area of concentration.
-For the Class of 2009, the application deadline for the Program in International Studies will be Friday, October 27, 2006.
+In consultation with IS committee members, students, shall list on their applications the names of their own committee or who teach courses listed in the student's own IS area of concentration.